Types of Oil Painting Brushes

 Synthetic fan brushes:

-Another brush, for gentle smoothing of brushstrokes, is a synthetic fan brush.
+Another brush for gentle smoothing of brushstrokes is a synthetic fan brush.

 Brush Size Explained